AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Go/Versioning/List objects.md

 ## Scenarios

-The following figure shows the objects and folders in a bucket named examplebucket.
+The following structure shows the objects and folders in a bucket named examplebucket.

 ```
 examplebucket